ucfopen/canvasapi/README.md

     * Clanvas is a command-line client for Canvas.
 It uses the already available bash commands plus some additional ones to interact with various features of Canvas from the commmand line.
 * [CS221Bot](https://github.com/Person314159/cs221bot)
     * CS221Bot is a Discord bot for the CPCS 221 course at University of British Columbia.
 CanvasAPI is used in this project to connect to and synchronize with a course and get its data, such as announcements, new assignments, and more.

+## Contact Us

+Need help?
+Have an idea?
+Just want to say hi?
+Come join us on the [UCF Open Slack Channel](https://ucf-open-slackin.herokuapp.com) and join the `#canvasapi` channel!